5h3r10ck/memory-forensics-workshop/README.md

 In our workshop we used a framework called **Volatility**.
 It is an open source memory forensics framework for incident response and malware analysis.

 You can find the memory dump we work with in this [link](https://mega.nz/#!sh8wmCIL!b4tpech4wzc3QQ6YgQ2uZnOmctRZ2duQxDqxbkWYipQ "link").
+#### It contains a real ransomware, so please do not execute it on your host system.
 After getting that out of the way, lets get started:

 - Detecting the OS: